 |Source: NYSE Euronext|

-Walt Lukken is the president of the Futures Industry Association.
+Walt Lukken is the president and chief executive officer of the Futures Industry Association and chief executive officer of FIA Global.